Undergraduate Academic Information

 - It is the student’s responsibility to contact the instructor to make appropriate arrangements.

-Degree-seeking students may earn up to 30 credits of coursework for experiences from any of the following: non-accredited institutions, documented work training, or military.
+Students may earn up to a maximum of 30 credits of coursework for experiences from any of the following: non-accredited institutions, documented work training, or military.
 Credits are typically for elective coursework.
 Credit for coursework in majors and minors must be approved by the respective academic department.
 General Education coursework must be approved by the General Education Committee.
 The office of the Registrar may grant such credit.

 Assessment of Student Learning and Professional Development